 Transition Support Services are a range of services for young people between 15 to 25 years old.
 They support transition from care or custody into adult life.

 - find a place to live or stay with a caregiver

 - access a transition worker

 - get your driver’s licence

 - find a job or enrol in training

 - get legal advice

-Call 0800 55 89 89 to see how we can help.
-Getting help from our Transition Support Service won’t affect any other services you use or benefits you receive.
+Getting help from our Transition Support Service will not affect any other services you use or benefits you receive.

 Is this page helpful?

 Published: March 25, 2017 · Updated: July 19, 2023